sitespeedio/sitespeed.io/docs/_posts/2019-02-02-sitespeed.io-8.1.md

 # Sitespeed.io 8.1

-Yestearday we released 8.1!
+Yesterday we released 8.1!
 There's a couple really cool new things, read about what's new:

 - [Filmstrip](#filmstrip)
 - [Server timings](#server-timings)